 Additional Fees

-The fee amount depends on the place, but it’s usually around $200 per month.
+The fee amount depends on the place, but it’s usually around US$200 per month.
 This covers gardening, waste management, and other services.

 Some landlords include this fee on the rental price, but others ask tenants to pay for it separately.
 So clarify with the owner how they want to go about paying it.

-When it comes to resolving legal disputes, expats have as much rights as locals.
+When it comes to resolving legal disputes, expats have as many rights as locals.
 The same applies in terms of meeting obligations.

 Nobody’s allowed to rent out a house without electricity or water services.
 If someone offers a property without these services, don’t accept it and keep searching.